-?- As you complete the other information, click these help icons for tips.

-Tip: If you first choose the Instructional Area (or "goal performance") that you obtained in your MAP reports, then only related strands appear in the drop-down list.
-For summary descriptions of each strand, see:
+- ?
+As you complete the other information, click these help icons for tips. - Instructional Area Use the area, or "goal performance," that you obtained in your MAP reports.
+You then see only related strands in the drop-down list. - Strand Choose the strand that best matches your current curriculum.
+(For details about each strand, see Strand Summary on page 10.)